WindingMotor/Dog-Coach/README.md

 # DogCoach - FRC Team 2106 Match Time Announcer

-DogCoach is a Flutter application for FRC that provides match time announcements and before the match robot alignment visualization during FRC competitions.
+DogCoach is a Flutter application for FRC that provides match time announcements and before the match robot alignment assistance.

 ## Features